-CPS began this effort in 2004 by gathering data to measure and help CPS understand the extent of the issue.
+Child Protective Services (CPS) has been working to reduce disproportionality and disparities in the child welfare system since 2004, when it began collecting data to measure and understand the extent of the issue.
 CPS discovered that African American and Native American children in Texas are disproportionately overrepresented in the child welfare system, as they are in all 50 states.
-While Hispanic children are not overrepresented at the state level, they do experience disparities at different points in the child welfare system.
+Hispanic children are not overrepresented, but they experience disparities at different points in the child welfare system.

 Texas is a leader in efforts to eliminate disparities in its child welfare system.
 Senate Bill 6 of the 79th Legislature and Senate Bill 758 of the 80th Legislature laid the foundations and directions for addressing these disparities.
 Texas has analyzed data related to CPS removing children from their homes and enforcement actions.
 It has also reviewed policies and procedures in each child protection region, and developed plans to remedy disparities.
 To help with this effort, Child Protective Services:

 - Provides support to local disproportionality advisory committees across the state.